anodyne/docs/creating-pages.md

 # Creating a Page

-Oftentimes, the built-in pages in Nova just won't be enough and you need to create a new page for you sim to hold new information.
+Sometimes, the built-in pages in Nova won't be enough and you need to create a new page for you sim to hold new information.

 ---